noleu/opendc/Experiments.README.md

 Then to validate the correctness of a specific scheduling algorithm, the corresponding experiments files need to be given as input parameter to OpenDC.
 They can be found in the 'experiments' subfolder.
 The topologies are located in the 'topologies' subfolder.
 With the price_traces as a subfolder of the topologies folder, containing the price traces.
 The workload are located in the 'workloads' subfolder.
-The results are then stored in the 'output' folder.
+The results are then stored in the 'output' folder and are used across different experiments.

 ### Plotting the results